The Nervous System

 How Our Nervous System (Mis)Communicates

-Once your nervous system decides something feels unsafe, it needs you to act.
-Fast.
+Once your nervous system decides something feels unsafe, it needs you to act fast.
 It doesn’t have the luxury of explaining why, giving you context, weighing nuance, or walking you through its logic.

 Instead of saying “This feels unsafe, it’s not familiar, I don’t have a tool for this,” it will say things like: